Sky Italia

 Sky Italia S.r.l. is an Italian satellite television platform owned by the American media conglomerate Comcast.
-Sky Italia also broadcasts three national free-to-air television channels: TV8, Cielo and Sky TG24.
-As of 2018, following an agreement with Mediaset, Sky Italia also operates a series of subscription-based terrestrial channels offering sports, entertainment, and movies.
-Sky Italia is also the major sports broadcaster in Italy.
+Sky Italia also broadcasts three national free-to-air television channels: TV8, Cielo, and Sky TG24.

-Pay TV services on Sky Italia satellite platform are encrypted in NDS VideoGuard.
+Pay TV services on the Sky Italia satellite platform are broadcast on the Hot Bird satellites at 13.0°E and are encrypted in NDS VideoGuard.